stotiks/chia-plotter/index.md

-  -t, --tmpdir arg     Temporary directory, needs ~220 GiB (default = $PWD) -2, --tmpdir2 arg    Temporary directory 2, needs ~110 GiB [RAM] (default = <tmpdir>) -d, --finaldir arg   Final directory (default = <tmpdir>) -p, --poolkey arg    Pool Public Key (48 bytes)
+  -t, --tmpdir arg     Temporary directory, needs ~220 GiB (default = $PWD) -2, --tmpdir2 arg    Temporary directory 2, needs ~110 GiB [RAM] (default = <tmpdir>) -d, --finaldir arg   Final directory (default = <tmpdir>) -w, --waitforcopy    Wait for copy to start next plot -p, --poolkey arg    Pool Public Key (48 bytes)
   -f, --farmerkey arg  Farmer Public Key (48 bytes) -G, --tmptoggle      Alternate tmpdir/tmpdir2 (default = false)
       --help           Print help

+Make sure to crank up <threads> if you have plenty of cores, the default is 4.
+Depending on the phase more threads will be launched, the setting is just a multiplier.
+RAM usage depends on <threads> and <buckets>.
+With the new default of 256 buckets it's about 0.5 GB per thread at most.

 Make sure to crank up <threads> if you have plenty of cores, the default is 4.
 Depending on the phase more threads will be launched, the setting is just a multiplier.
 RAM usage depends on <threads> and <buckets>.
 With the new default of 256 buckets it's about 0.5 GB per thread at most.